I Heart San Francisco

 Love/lust: I love that San Francisco has always been an innovator and at the top of their game when it comes to being an environmentally-conscious city and you will see this when you dine in their restaurants with their recyclable packaging or when you go shopping.
 Being a big foodie, I think the food options here are wonderful: they’ve got organic, vegan, paleo-friendly, carb-free etc. choices and because of the great melting pot of cultures that call San Francisco its city, you can find any kind of cuisine as well, from Burmese to Asian to Brazilian.
 Shopping wise, the city offers both luxe labels and homegrown shops.
 I love seeing art all over the city.
 In Hayes Valley, there is an art installation that encourages you to fill in the phase: “Before I die…” on a big blackboard and in the Mission district, artists are free to paint their own murals.
 Last but definitely not the least, being a big cosmopolitan city, musical acts usually add a tour here.
 One concert on my bucket list is to watch U2 and I was so lucky to catch their two-day only Experience + Innocence Tour in San Jose.

-Stay: If you want to stay somewhere central to Union Square, you can opt for Hotel Adagio or The Handlery.
-My sister enjoys the luxury of The Fairmont Hotel in Nob Hill.
-I would definitely like to stay at the boutique Mystic Hotel.
+Stay: If you want to stay somewhere central to Union Square, you can opt for The Clift Hotel or Hotel Adagio.
+For those looking for more luxury, there’s the Fairmont Hotel in Nob Hill.
 Don’t forget to book through agoda.com to get an awesome rate.
 Another option is finding a house or apartment using airbnb.com for your stay as hotels can get pretty pricey, not to mention the all-day parking rates!

 Eat: There are so many great places to eat at in San Francisco.
 In-N-Out Burger is always a good lunch stop while in California and you can always find one on a road trip to the outlets or to Napa Valley.
-The Bay area has amazing fresh seafood, from its large variety of local oysters to the delicious dungeness crab to the quintessential San Francisco clam chowder in a sourdough bread bowl.
+The Bay Area has amazing fresh seafood, from its large variety of local oysters to the delicious dungeness crab to the quintessential San Francisco clam chowder in a sourdough bread bowl.
 Aside from its thriving restaurant scene, I appreciate how fresh produce is here and luckily I arrived during the season of my favorite fruit, cherries.
 Hands down, California avocados have the best flavor and texture and its super easy to add it into sandwiches, salads or make it into a homemade guacamole.
-For those who enjoy cooking and just browsing, the supermarket is always fun to visit with its endless varieties of everything.
+For those who enjoy cooking and just browsing, the supermarket or local farmer’s markets are always fun to visit.
 However, between Stephanie and I who have been Bay Area regulars, we have tons of restaurant recos so we came up with a combined list of our favorite joints!
 Check it out here.

 Drink: Laszlo next to Foreign Cinema.
 Revolution Bar where you can sometimes catch classical music.
 See my post here.
 Go to cool whiskey bars.
 Tonga Room & Hurricane bar is a true life tiki room in the basement of The Fairmont, which is actually really fun and unexpected in middle of San Francisco.
 Go to mysterious, hip, no-signage bars like Odd Job for a cool vibe and customized cocktails.